 If you suspect your employer might be a non-subscriber and are unsure about the next steps, it's advisable to consult a legal professional specializing in workers' compensation law.
 They can provide accurate information and guidance tailored to your situation.

-Workers comp in the state of Texas
+Workers' comp in the state of Texas

-In the realm of employment, Texas stands out as one of the states allowing employers to opt out of offering workers' compensation benefits.
+In the realm of employment, Texas stands out as one of the states that allows employers to opt out of offering workers' compensation benefits.
 For those employed by non-subscriber employers, the path to compensation involves proving employer negligence.
 Discerning whether your workplace falls under the non-subscriber category is essential.
 Here are avenues to help you determine if your employer is a non-subscriber:

 Division of Workers' Compensation website